PichardRarker/guitar-tuition/README.md

 > ❗ **Important:** **You absolutely don’t need to memorise the notes at this stage, this is purely scene-setting information**

-> 📌 **Note:** Recall that the high `E` string is shown at the top of the diagram, even though it’s at the bottom of the guitar
 <br/><br/>
+> 📌 **Note:** Recall that the high `E` string is shown at the top of the diagram, even though it’s at the bottom of the guitar.

+<br/><br/>
 ## 🎼: Chords

-A chord is simply a group of notes played together, creating a harmonious sound On a keyboard, you would press down 3 notes to make a basic chord.
+A chord is simply a group of notes played together, creating a harmonious sound.
+On a keyboard, you would press down 3 notes to make a basic chord.
 On a guitar, you play 3 strings.

 ### 🎹: Below are the various notes that make up the chords within the C Major scale: